SGSVertigo/vertigo-instructions/Vertigo_in_the_classroom.md

  ![](tramp5.jpg)                                 |  ![](tramp6.jpg)
 :-----------------------------------------------:|:----------------------------------:
- A 'NED' world frame.                            | How a Board frame may be assigned
+ A 'NED' world frame                             | How a Board frame may be assigned

 The diagram on the left shows a ‘world frame’.
 That is, one that has axes fixed to the Earth.
 Convention has X,Y and -Z following the directions of North, East and Down (NED).